LLNL/blt/docs/api/target.rst

 NUM_MPI_TASKS
   Indicates this is an MPI test and how many MPI tasks to use.

+NUM_OMP_THREADS
+  Indicates this test requires the defined environment variable OMP_NUM_THREADS set to the given variable.

 CONFIGURATIONS
   Set the CTest configuration for this test.
 When not specified, the test